scala-js/scala-js-website/doc/tutorial/scalablytyped.md

 ---
 layout: doc
-title: Getting Started with ScalablyTyped
+title: Integrate JavaScript libraries with ScalablyTyped
 ---

 In this third tutorial, we learn how to integrate JavaScript libraries with [ScalablyTyped](https://scalablytyped.org/).